clairew99/E1I4_MachinLearning/README.md

 # E1I4_MachineLearning

-Our team performed wine quality classification using randomforest regressor.<br>
+Our team performed wine quality classification using randomforest regressor.

 First, We got the data of redwine and whitewine.